dog-gateway/dog-gateway.github.io/useit.md

 	DEVICES=home.xml
 	SVGPLAN=simple_home.svg

-where configuration parameters are on the left and values are on the right, separated by an "=" sign.
+where configuration parameters are on the left and values are on the right, separated by a "=" sign.

-In this specific case, the first configuration parameter ```DEVICES = home.xml``` identifies the name and location of the home configuration file (```home.xml```).
+In this specific case, the first configuration parameter `DEVICES = home.xml` identifies the name and location of the home configuration file (`home.xml`).
 Such a file defines the environment structure and the set of devices installed inside the environment.
-For example, the following excerpt shows a home configuration for one room and with some ZWave devices installed.
+For example, the following excerpt shows a home configuration for one room and with some Z-Wave devices installed.

 	<?xml version="1.0" encoding="UTF-8" standalone="yes"?>
 	<dhc:dogHomeConfiguration xmlns:dhc="http://elite.polito.it/dogHomeConfiguration">